 And I'd say, I don't think everybody has to be trained.

-Yeah, you know, I don't think teachers, the teachers want to teach.
+You know, I don't think teachers, the teachers want to teach.

-Another Person on the front lines.
+Another person on the front lines.

 Now, can it prevent every school shooting?